Oslandia/geo3dfeatures/docs/pipeline.md

 geo3d cluster -d data -e democli -p 10000 -n 50 -f full -k 2 -b 1.0 -c base.ini
 ```

-This command reads the `data/output/democli/features/features-n50-full-binsize-1.0.csv`
+This command reads the
+`data/output/democli/features/features-n50-full-binsize-1.0.csv` file, and
-file, and computes the corresponding cluster for each of the 10000 points, by
+computes the corresponding cluster for each of the 10000 points, by following
-following the feature scheme depicted in `config/base.ini`.
-In this
+the feature scheme depicted in `config/base.ini` (*note:* the `-c` argument
+must be followed by a filename, not a path).
+In this configuration, each
-configuration, each feature has an equivalent importance; however some other
+feature has an equivalent importance; however some other examples are available
-examples are available in the `config` folder and home-made configurations may
+in the `config` folder and home-made configurations may be designed as well by
-be designed as well by writing a new `.ini` file.
+writing a new `.ini` file.

 Once the results have been computed, they are stored in
 `data/output/democli/clustering/kmeans-n50-full-binsize-1.0-base-2.las`.
 This